unagpal/Active-Learning-Splicing/Active Learning Experiments/Preliminary Experiments/README.md

-traintestsplit.py stores permutations of all n data indices in .npy files, in order to standardize the initial dataset across active learning models.
+traintestsplit.py stores permutations of all data indices in .npy files, in order to standardize the initial dataset across active learning models.